mozilla/deepspeech-playbook/TRAINING.md

 ---

-@todo not sure if this section sits better in the ENVIRONMENT.md file
+@todo not sure if this section sits better in the ENVIRONMENT.md file, I will get Josh's thoughts

 ---